 Tesla (TSLA) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the electric car maker had gained 12.51% over the past month, outpacing the Auto-Tires-Trucks sector's gain of 5.91% and the S&P 500's gain of 2.99% in that time.
+Coming into today, shares of the electric car maker had gained 8.38% in the past month.
+In that same time, the Auto-Tires-Trucks sector gained 8.93%, while the S&P 500 gained 4.17%.

-Investors will be hoping for strength from TSLA as it approaches its next earnings release.
-In that report, analysts expect TSLA to post earnings of -$0.14 per share.
-This would mark a year-over-year decline of 104.83%.
-Meanwhile, our latest consensus estimate is calling for revenue of $6.61 billion, down 3.18% from the prior-year quarter.
+TSLA will be looking to display strength as it nears its next earnings release.
+The company is expected to report EPS of -$0.14, down 104.83% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $6.61 billion, down 3.18% from the year-ago period.

 TSLA's full-year Zacks Consensus Estimates are calling for earnings of -$3.16 per share and revenue of $24.83 billion.
 These results would represent year-over-year changes of -137.59% and +15.68%, respectively.

-Investors might also notice recent changes to analyst estimates for TSLA.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for TSLA.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
 TSLA currently has a Zacks Rank of #4 (Sell).

 The Automotive - Domestic industry is part of the Auto-Tires-Trucks sector.
-This industry currently has a Zacks Industry Rank of 85, which puts it in the top 34% of all 250+ industries.
+This group has a Zacks Industry Rank of 83, putting it in the top 33% of all 250+ industries.

 Make sure to utilize Zacks.
 Com to follow all of these stock-moving metrics, and more, in the coming trading sessions.